sfigg/commercialization-public/docset/design/component-guidelines/bluetooth-prepairing.md

 When a bundled device is unpaired within the range defined by the RSSI value, the Bluetooth device automatically re-pairs to Windows.
 Users must leave the range of the host PC, to be able to pair their device to other Bluetooth enabled PCs.

-OEMs must determine on their own:
--   How to manufacture these devices
--   Guarantee security and that they will all be in the same box when shipped to customers.
+OEMs must determine on their own how to manufacture these devices.
+They must also guarantee security and that they will all be in the same box when shipped to customers.

 ## Feature requirements